axem-solutions/example/docs/preparations.md

 !!! tip

-    You can jump to [CLI usage](cli_usage.md) or [VSCode integration](vscode_integration_guide.md) if you use the example NUCLEO-F103RB board, and you don't want to write the example application.
+    You can jump to [Development Environment intallation](dev_env.md) if you use the example NUCLEO-F103RB board, and you don't want to write the example application by yourself.
     Clone the example repo: `git clone https://github.com/axem-solutions/example`

 ### Run the STM32CubeMX